 | Tech & Electronics | High transaction volumes, warranties, subscription add-ons | Integrated systems maintain accurate records across global sales, inventory, and finance |

-Manual invoicing and complex pricing billing create significant risks for businesses:
+Manual invoicing and complex pricing billing create significant risks for manufacturers in billing process optimization:

 - Revenue Leakage – Mistakes in pricing or invoice generation directly reduce profitability.
 Manual errors can lead to underbilling or missed charges, impacting overall revenue.